syagawa/cameyamasan/README.md

 ### start shot

+0. Turn on the power of Timer Camera X and Raspberry Pi.
 1. If app is starts, "app start!" on the OLED screen.
 2. Connect timerx and start wi-fi server in timerx automatically.
 3. start shooting!!!